Skip to main content

 The Charming City of Tomsk

-Tomsk Town Centre - Photo by Albert Valeev In Tomsk I was met by Albert, another member of the Hospitality Club.
-Although he was in the process of renovating his apartment and had a gigantic new window arriving the next day, he took time out to show me around this lovely town.
-Tomsk has long been a university town and shows the benefit of good planning.
-In the beautifully landscaped city centre, building heights have been restricted to show the attractive historical buildings to best advantage.
-Industry and apartment blocks are confined to the suburbs, while lovingly preserved traditional timber houses in the inner city add a rustic feel and a green heart.
-Like most Russian Cities, Tomsk has its statue of Lenin.
-Here he appears to be directing the traffic Photo by Albert Valeev Tomsk began life in 1604 as a humble fortress like this As we wandered through the streets, Albert pointed out quaint and curious customs which I would never have k...
+The Kremlin in Tomsk - Read Town Hall - Everything is freshly painted and there are beautiful gardens and trees - -Photo by Albert Valeev In Tomsk I was met by Albert, another member of the Hospitality Club.
+Although he was renovating his apartment and expecting a large new window the next day, he took time to show me around this lovely town.
+The Station -Photo by Albert Valeev The University has been going since 1875 Tomsk has long been a university town and has had the benefit of good planning.
+The beautifully landscaped city centre has restricted building heights to showcase historical buildings.
+Industry and apartment blocks are confined to the suburbs, while traditional timber houses in the inner city add a rustic charm and green heart.
+Like most Russian cities, Tomsk has a statue of Lenin.
+Here he looks as if he's directing the traffic -Photo by Albert Valeev As we strolled through the old town, Albert explained that before the...